Granville County License Hearing Guide

 • Fees: The reinstatement fee varies depending on the reason for the suspension.

-• Classes/Programs That Must Be Completed: You may be required to complete an alcohol education program, such as the Alcohol and Drug Education Traffic School (ADETS), or a substance abuse treatment program, depending on the specifics of your DUI conviction.
+• Classes/Programs That Must Be Completed: You may also be required to complete a substance abuse assessment and any recommended treatment programs.

 Granville County DMV Offices